Actuarial-Control-Cycle-Part-A-2023-T1/team_absn/README.md

 ## Costs with and without the program

 This program in Storslysia is the first program of the sort by the Storslysian government.
 Thus, the cost to the government before this program should have been 0, as previously there were no similar programs and residents paid for their own home and contents insurance.
 If we simply compare the past property damage values with the future projected costs, we can see that property damage per year is usually only a few million, sometimes reaching a billion.
 However, the projected program costs are over 1 billion every year, so this program may be a bit more expensive than the previous program.
 The past property damage is visible in Figure 5 below.

 ![338830327_214214061215786_6072662416248683933_n](https://user-images.githubusercontent.com/113433410/229975394-5fc64962-4515-4cd1-b2b1-8fc3ff7d5a62.jpg)

 ## 10% of GDP requirement

 Under the risk case, we studied the 95th percentile of any distributions used, and moved from using SSP2-3.4 to SSP3-6.
 This then created the “risk case” outlined above.
 In this case, costs will be below 10% of GDP after 2035, and until then the government may need to consider some alternative sources of funding.

 # Assumptions
+* **Historical Property Damage Quantiles**
- Historical Property Damage Quantiles o Assumed quantiles of 0%-55%, 55%-85% and 85%-100% to classify impacts of a natural disaster as minor, medium and major, respectively. o These levels were tested and chosen as they provided the most feasible number of events under each disaster classification
+	* Assumed quantiles of 0%-55%, 55%-85% and 85%-100% to classify impacts of a natural disaster as minor, medium and major, respectively.
+	* These levels were tested and chosen as they provided the most feasible number of events under each disaster classification
+* **Future Property Damage Index**
- Future Property Damage Index o For future property damage, a disaster severity index was developed, which classifies the impacts of a natural disaster as either minor, medium, or major based on the damage caused per hectare o Assumed values of 300, 3000 and 30000 hectares for a minor, medium, and major event respectively o A similar disaster classification system has been used by Gad-el-Hak (2009), which classified disasters based on their geographical area impact. o It was also assumed that a constant proportion of affected houses would be left inhabitable from damage.
+	* For future property damage, a disaster severity index was developed, which classifies the impacts of a natural disaster as either minor, medium, or major based on the damage caused per hectare
+	* Assumed values of 300, 3000 and 30000 hectares for a minor, medium, and major event respectively
+	* A similar disaster classification system has been used by Gad-el-Hak (2009), which classified disasters based on their geographical area impact.
+	* It was also assumed that a constant proportion of affected houses would be left inhabitable from damage.
- Home and Contents Insurance
+* **Home and Contents Insurance**
-o Assumed that all residents in Storslysia have home & contents insurance and hence in the event of a climate-catastrophe, they are covered for the rebuilding and repairing of their property. o Current costs provided by our scheme only cover temporary relocation costs or associated moving costs.
+	* Assumed that all residents in Storslysia have home & contents insurance and hence in the event of a climate-catastrophe, they are covered for the rebuilding and repairing of their property.
+	* Current costs provided by our scheme only cover temporary relocation costs or associated moving costs.

-Housing units growth rate
+* **Housing units growth rate**
-o Calculated that the housing units growth rate from 2021-2022 by assuming all building permits in 2021 was completed in 2022 and made up the total new housing units 2022. o The growth rate from 2021-2022 was taken as a constant for the future years  Number of people per household o Assumed that the given number of people per household for each region remained constant over time
+	* Calculated that the housing units growth rate from 2021-2022 by assuming all building permits in 2021 was completed in 2022 and made up the total new housing units 2022.
- Growth rate
+	* The growth rate from 2021-2022 was taken as a constant for the future years
+* **Number of people per household**
+	* Assumed that the given number of people per household for each region remained constant over time
+* **Growth rate**
-o For the following metrics: population, worldwide GDP and SSP, 150 years forecast was given in 10-year increments o It was assumed that the growth rate is constant within the 10-year increments.
+	* For the following metrics: population, worldwide GDP and SSP, 150 years forecast was given in 10-year increments
+	* It was assumed that the growth rate is constant within the 10-year increments.
 The calculation is as follows:
 ![338311504_9117659464972012_6568961264562888373_n](https://user-images.githubusercontent.com/113433410/229980320-614e4df2-c929-4730-a995-307f1e1eba31.png)
-o Note: Storslysia’s GDP is assumed to follow the worldwide GDP growth rate  Storslysia follows similar trends to the United States o Assumed that food costs used in the ‘food assistance package’ of our scheme follow the same average costs (per day and per person) as those of the US.
+	* Note: Storslysia’s GDP is assumed to follow the worldwide GDP growth rate
+* **Storslysia follows similar trends to the United States**
+	* Assumed that food costs used in the ‘food assistance package’ of our scheme follow the same average costs (per day and per person) as those of the US.
- Claims filing and processing costs o It was assumed that there were no costs of filing and/or processing claims (claims would be made, verified, and distributed with negligible costs)
+* **Claims filing and processing costs**
+	* It was assumed that there were no costs of filing and/or processing claims (claims would be made, verified, and distributed with negligible costs)
+* **Percentage of people in poverty is constant over time**
+* **SSP2-3.4 and SSP3-6**

-Percentage of people in poverty is constant over time  SSP2-3.4 and SSP3-6 o Storslysia follows the SSP2-3.4 index in the normal scenario as this scenario follows historical trends.
+	* Storslysia follows the SSP2-3.4 index in the normal scenario as this scenario follows historical trends.

-The risk case follows SSP3-6 as this is the case in which emissions of greenhouse gasses are not reduced
+	* The risk case follows SSP3-6 as this is the case in which emissions of greenhouse gasses are not reduced

 # Data and Data Limitations